zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 It is not the CDC product that makes the creation and sustainability of a heterogeneous data replication hard to manage.
 It is the co-ordination of the multiple teams that are necessarily involved that makes it hard!

 Once you have clocked the true nature of the project that you are about to embark upon, you can start to evaluate risk mitigation strategies.
-The following strategies (some obvious, other less so) may form part of your risk mitigation aproach
+Aside from Project Management best practices (sponsor, funding, project manager, technical owner, project planning etc...) the following high-level strategies (some obvious, other less so) may form part of your risk mitigation aproach

-* Start with a vision of the desired end-point and an honest assessment of the ongoing devops
+* Have a clear vision of the desired end-point (functional and non-functional requirements, service levels for ongoing devops control) and an honest assessment of the ongoing devops requirements

-1. Clear vision of the outcome (business requirements, technical design)
-2. Good project management (sponsor, funding, documented technical design, technical approval of design etc...)
-3. multi-disciplinary team for the setup phase
-4.
+* Produce a detailed design of the CDC solution, with a focus on the cross-team integration points, and the operational teams that will be responsible for meeting the required service levels.
+* Assess the practical ability of the operational teams to work together to meet the required service levels.
+* Consider Shift-Left or Shift-Right deployment approaches to reduce the number of different teams with devops involvement
+* Identify all the teams that need to contribute to the solution, and specify the initial and ongoing responsibilities of those teams
+* Present the solution to the teams, and secure agreement to them supporting their responsibilities (or identify and resolve differing viewpoints)
+* Refine the design if appropriate, and proceed with the managed project